 Medication-Overuse Headache (MOH)

-As the name suggests, MOH is caused due to excessive use of medications that treat a headache.
-It is oppressive, persistent, and often at its worst on awakening .
+As the name suggests, MOH is caused due to excessive use of pain-relieving medications that are used to treat headaches.
+It affects almost 5% of the population, mostly women, and is persistent, especially when one wakes up in the morning .

-Not all headaches can be cured by popping in paracetamol or any painkiller.
+Not all headaches can be cured by popping painkillers.
 Your headache may not just be the result of extended screen time, but something more severe, something indicating serious health concerns.
-Therefore, it is important to find the cause of the problem, so that it can be diagnosed early and treated before it gets worse.
-Each of the above-mentioned types of headache demands a different treatment that is more than just over-the-counter medication.
-Visit a doctor to get to the root cause of your condition, and find solutions.
+Therefore, it is important to find the cause of the problem, so that it can be treated in time.
+Each of the above-mentioned types of headache demands a different line of treatment that is more than just over-the-counter medication.